chdwck/wicksworld.dev/app/blogs/heresy-08-11-2023/content.md

 title: Heresy - a case against prescribed patterns
 createdAt: 2023-08-11T15:25:10.941Z
 series: Kill the Evil Devlogs
+description: "I refactored Kill the Evil from OOP into a nameless proceduralish pattern and it was a huge win!"
 ---
 I found clean code early on in my career.
 I read [Game Programming Patterns](https://gameprogrammingpatterns.com/), discovered [The Clean Code Blog](https://blog.cleancoder.com/), learned Java and C#.